 2019 Lexus UX

-Lexus promises excellent fuel economy with the 2019 UX crossover.
+Lexus delivers excellent fuel economy with the 2019 UX crossover.

-The EPA hasn’t published official fuel-economy figures for the 2019 Lexus UX200 and UX250h, so we abstain on a green score until they do.
+The EPA hasn’t published official fuel-economy figures for the 2019 Lexus UX250h, but we can give it a 6 based on its non-hybrid fuel economy alone.
 (Read more about how we rate cars.)

-Lexus promises 33 mpg combined for the UX200 and 38 mpg combined for the UX 250h, impressive figures for a pint-size crossover.
+The EPA rates the 2019 UX200 at 29 mpg city, 37 highway, 33 combined.
+Lexus promises 38 mpg combined for the UX 250h, impressive figures for a pint-size crossover.
 Both run on regular unleaded; the 250h hybrid shuts off its electric add-on power above 44 mph, as doing so actually saves fuel.

 When equipped with navigation, the UX250h can increase its fuel economy beyond the usual direct-injection and stop/start benefits.
 It can be set to learn some of its driver’s habits, such as where they slow down and accelerate on regular commutes.
 In turn, the small crossover can start to regenerative-brake and to charge its nickel metal-hydride battery pack earlier, if it knows that the vehicle is likely to come to a stop.

 The system can also work with the built-in navigation to predict hills and traffic to activate regenerative braking earlier and more aggressively.
 Lexus does point out that these systems can be turned off, and that they’re only available on navigation-equipped UX crossovers.